bbauska/css-mastering-css/README.md

 []{#_bookmark98 .anchor}a:hover

-selects \<a\>, works when the mouse pointer is hovering over the link.
+selects &lt;a&gt;, works when the mouse pointer is hovering over the link.

 ### CSS BACKGROUND {#css-background .unnumbered}